MikeDrewitt/pokemon_team/README.md

 Obviously given more time I'd also like to create a backend for this to allow users to sign in and save multiple teams to be viewed and updated at later times.
 Perhaps using something like OAuth to allow users to sign in via google, facebook, etc. The CSS and UX could also use a fair bit of work in some areas to make it not only more user friendly, but also more aesthetically pleasing for the majority of users.

+Lastly, making the whole page more mobile friendly would be a first thing to do next should I spend any more time on this.
+Bootstrap keeps it from really going off the rails as far as responsiveness goes, but it certainly could be much better.

 With all of this said, I feel the application as it stands suffices in showing off what angularjs can do given a limited amount of time and resources.